What impact could blockchains have on finance?

 Ease of use is the biggest threat and opportunity to DeFi.
 Per the above, there is a significantly high barrier of entry due to the way that non-custodial wallets function.
 That said, there is a significant amount of innovation happening in this space.
 DeFi projects are integrating into products that streamline the wallet authentication process by either custodializing their wallet opaque to the user or frictionlessly redirecting the wallet authorization process between wallet and application.
 For institutional investors, products are emerging that provide access to the above protocols but via institutional compliant key storage management and multi-signature approvals.

 CBDCs may be late to the game.
-Led by early companies like Ripple, Circle (USDC), PAXOS (USDP), BCB group, VISA, and Fireblocks, this market is already moving well beyond what CBDCs are capable of.
+Led by early companies like Ripple, Circle (USDC), PAXOS (USDP), Binance (BUSD), VISA, and Stellar, this market is already moving well beyond what CBDCs are capable of.
 Financial services companies are already integrating in some of the above companies’ technologies and stable coins into their settlement and custody stacks.
 Ultimately, CBDCs still may be something financial institutions may need to adopt based on individual country regulations and frameworks; however, this future is unclear and will look similar to or use existing products offered in the market.

 4. Web 3 is having a major moment in the financial sector.
 What should traditional banks do to secure a piece of the Web 3 puzzle?

 Traditional banks have their work cut out for them.
 This technology is emerging at a rate never seen before.
 If I was to give any recommendations to a bank, it would start with stablecoins and established protocols as a way of giving access to their customers.
 These are tried and true and represent a little risk to the institution while allowing the institution to test the waters with their consumer base as an on and offramp into blockchain networks.
 Accepting payments for loans or services in stablecoins should be an area that is explored.

 5. Are we witnessing the end of cash?